How much is corporation tax in Germany? Rates, scope and legal basis

 How is taxable income calculated?

-Verdeckte Gewinnausschüttungen: What are hidden distributions?
+What are hidden distributions?

-Income must not be artificially influenced by verdeckte Gewinnausschüttungen (hidden contributions).
+Income must not be artificially influenced by hidden contributions.
 Any hidden capital movement distorts the tax base.
 For example, if a shareholder concludes contracts with his GmbH that secure an excessive director’s salary or the payment of excessive rent, this is a hidden profit distribution.
-The reverse is also true: if a managing director waives her salary or repays a loan she has granted to the GmbH, the latter has received hidden contributions.
-In both cases, the Finanzamt (tax office) interprets the cash movements as hidden and taxes them retroactively.

-Income from shareholdings
+Income from share holdings

-Zinsaufwendungen: Interest expenses
+Interest expenses

 Transfer of shares

-Teileinkünfteverfahren (TEV): What is the partial income procedure?
+What is the partial income procedure?

+Shareholders of a corporation pay tax on 60% of their profit distributions at their personal income tax rate.
+40% of the profits are tax-free.
 Whether the choice of the TEV results in tax savings must be assessed on a case-by-case basis, as a change in taxation method is only possible by application.
-More information and examples of the TEV can be found here.

 How do losses affect corporation tax?